Five Survive: Plot summary

+Red had assumed that Frank Gotti was the one that killed her mom, because of the similar manner in which she and the recent victim were killed.
+Catherine stood to gain a lot from the trial.
+When she won, she would be the top candidate for District Attorney.
+However, as soon as the signed Red up for the deal, she sold out her name, under the title of her coworker, Mo Frazer, who was the only other contender that could possibly beat her at elections.

+She made sure to leave a trace the police could follow aroind the information leak, so that he would get arrested, and she would, also in this scenario, win her position.

-After that, Red manages to get through radio interference on the walkie-talkie but then Arthur abruptly smashes it.
-It is revealed that the sniper outside of the RV is Arthur's brother Mike and that they are Frank Gotti's sons.
+It is revealed that the sniper outside of the RV is Arthur's brother and that they are Frank Gotti's sons.
 Arthur then confesses that Frank did not kill Red's mom at all.
 That's when Red finally realizes that Catherine had made up a story and lied to her.
 The one who killed Red's mom was Catherine.
 Maddy then speaks up, admitting that she already knew that her mom Catherine was responsible for Red's mother's death.

 Finally a police car arrives at the scene.
 Red rushes out of the RV and Arthur runs after her.
 Oliver also follows close behind, intent on killing Arthur.
 In the chaos Red gets shot by a police officer since she accidentally thought that the walkie-talkie in her hand was a gun and Oliver gets shot by the sniper.
 The last part of the book includes a newsletter, a police radio transcript and a letter from Arthur to Red where it is revealed that Red survived.